 With my love for my child solidified in my heart everything changed.
 I had thought my love for Puffy was as big as love got.
 I loved Ena, but her life had not yet weaved through the fabric of my life.
 I discovered a love bigger than I ever imagined possible as I faced pregnancy alone.

 Excerpt from Chapter 10 of Puffy & Blue: The Chronicles of Nine Lives Together

 The Monday following Super Bowl Sunday always marks the anniversary of my sobriety.
 I never took another drink.
-Today I celebrate 24 years of sobriety.
-And I am immensely proud of the man my son Keegan has become.
-We were both blessed when my husband Dennis stepped in to raise Keegan as his own in 1998.
+Today I celebrate another year of sobriety.
+And I am immensely proud of the man my son Keegan has become and I thoroughly enjoy being in business together today at Ology Essentials.
 Super Bowl Sunday 1992 changed my life forever . . . for the better.